LuckyHyena/DnD/tomb_of_annihilation/player_notes/Port_Nyanzaru_activities.md

 - Starting or acquiring a business.
 - Assembling followers and/or forming an organization.
 - Maintaining a character's membership in a Port Nyanzaru organization.
-- Dealing with Port Nyanzaru city government officials in the Goldenthrone palace.
+- Dealing with the Port Nyanzaru city government in the Goldenthrone palace.
 - Atoning for misdeeds with charitable works.
+- Appearing at court or serving time as punishment for a crime.
 - Crafting an item.
 - Raising or training an animal.
 - Speculating and advising on an investment opportunity.